Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Introduction

 The key insight underlying our approach is that vulnerabilities should be prioritized based on both threat likelihood and vulnerability characteristics.
 A vulnerability that is being actively exploited (high threat) but requires significant privileges and has limited impact (low vulnerability severity) may warrant different treatment than one with theoretical high impact but no evidence of exploitation.

 Our primary contributions include an integrated framework design that develops a practical decision tree framework systematically combining three major vulnerability management approaches, addressing the limitations of using any single method in isolation.
-We provide empirical validation by demonstrating the effectiveness of our approach using real-world data including 28,377 CVEs published over a 13-month period, actual network intrusion detection data, and public security vendor reports of exploited vulnerabilities.
+We provide empirical validation by demonstrating the effectiveness of our approach using real-world data including 28,377 CVEs published over a 13-month period, and public security vendor reports of exploited vulnerabilities.

 Our experimental results show 14-18 fold efficiency compared to CVSS-based approaches while maintaining comparable coverage levels (85.6-85.7\% vs. CVSS coverage of 90-100\%).
 We provide a complete methodology using only open-source data sources, enabling immediate adoption by organizations without requiring expensive commercial threat intelligence subscriptions.